 Ask a teacher/mentor to submit a brief recommendation

 Applications remain open with acceptance on a rolling basis.
 Click here for more information.
 Additionally, there is some financial aid available.
 Please email me if interested.

-ieSoSC (NYU Engineering Program) eSoSC will show through hands-on projects, instruction and activities how to take coding/computer science, engineering and technology skills to another level by applying those skills to advanced smart cities ideas.
+ieSoSC (NYU Engineering Program) Deadline: April 28, 2019 ieSoSC will show through hands-on projects, instruction and activities how to take coding/computer science, engineering and technology skills to another level by applying those skills to advanced smart cities ideas.
 Participants will work with our graduate and undergraduate student-experts in increasingly sophisticated hands-on programming and engineering projects.

-Student Conservation Association Deadline: ***Check for updated deadline SCA’s 2017 Community Crew Programs will have crews of High School students aged 15-19, serving in various parks throughout New York City’s five boroughs.
-Program Dates: July 10th through August 18th.
+Student Conservation Association Deadline: May 1, 2019 SCA’s 2019 Community Crew Programs will have crews of High School students aged 15-19, serving in various parks throughout New York City’s five boroughs.
+Program Dates: July 8th through August 16th.
 If accepted you must be available for the entirety of the program.
 As a member of NYC’s Community Crew Programs you will:

 Earn $11.00 per hour!

 Serve 40 hours per week, Monday through Friday (7:30 AM-4:00PM)